ekernf01/ekernf01.github.io/_posts/2019-07-14-perturb-atac.md

     ???                                        | + | +    | -    | +
     ???                                        | + | -    | +    | +

-If you see the inverse of a pattern from the table, such as the inverse of the to row `+ - - - ==> - + + +`, just replace "activating" or "activity" with "repressing" or "repression".
+If you see the inverse of a pattern from the table, just replace "activating" or "activity" with "repressing" or "repression".
 In my opinion, if two factors are redundant, there is no particular reason to suspect they form a complex together.
 I would expect most complexes require all of their components, meaning the components are *non*-redundant.

 #### Fin